janogale/kaapeApp/frontend/README.md

 # Kaape App

-new invention for Food Menu
+new invention for Food Menu for Hotel, Cafes, Retaurents and Caferias.